tenmetresam225/bordercolliehunt/README.md

 ## Task

-Complete the various sections of the game as you develop your tutorial.
+Complete the various sections of the game as you develop your game.

 # How to start